JanDeDobbeleer/oh-my-posh/docs/docs/segment-owm.md

                     Available values are standard (kelvin), metric (celsius), and imperial (fahrenheit) - defaults to `standard`
 - enable_hyperlink: `bool` - Displays an hyperlink to get openweathermap data
 - http_timeout: `int` - The default timeout for http request is 20ms.
+- cache_timeout: `int` - The default timeout for request caching is 10m.
+A value of 0 disables the cache.